 Those immersed in politics or cultural war can’t tolerate the novel because they aren’t sure what, exactly, it does for them.
 Sure, there are examples like Uncle Tom’s Cabin that seemed to spur political change, but these are few and far between.
 Literary fiction cannot elect a Democrat or a Republican, or even offer much grist for the stump.
 The best novels, even those that have been overly simplified through canonization, do not advertise themselves so easily—not as readily, at least, as a thirty-second campaign hit.
 Or, if there are a discernible politics and the politicized critic doesn’t find them sufficient, the work is dismissed.
 Reading the leftist writer Malcolm Harris’ Palo Alto, I was struck by his clear disdain for Ken Kesey, the author of One Flew Over a Cuckoo’s Nest.
 Kesey first found success as one of the great high school wrestlers in Oregon history, and later took graduate classes at Stanford with Wallace Stegner, the acclaimed novelist of the West.
 An early proponent of LSD after being subjected to CIA-financed studies at a Bay Area veterans’ hospital, Kesey became a champion of the nascent counterculture—he clashed bitterly with Stegner, who did not know what to make of the bohemian roughneck—and found fame, after publishing Cuckoo’s Nest, for traveling across the nation with his Merry Pranksters in a psychedelic school bus.
 (Stegner and Kesey, for the record, were literary equals; Angle of Repose is among the finest novels I’ve ever read.)
 The image of Kesey as the acid-brained, day-glowed pied piper of the hippies was hardened by Tom Wolfe’s account in The Electric Kool-Aid Acid Test.
 For Harris, who in Palo Alto writes on Silicon Valley’s corrosive and exploitative history, Kesey’s actual novels mean little except as emblems of an empty, individualistic politics, one not attuned to the vital causes of his day.
 “You have the case of the anti-war protesters who invited Ken Kesey to address a crowd; they had this idea that the One Flew Over the Cuckoo’s Nest, “Acid Test” guy was going against the war in Vietnam,” Harris said in an interview with The Nation.
 “But he didn’t speak to that at all, and instead thought the anti-war people were obnoxious, which I think is stupid.
 Kesey was politically naive and represented the worst of that sort of hippie thought.”

 Kesey believed in a revolution of individual consciousness that would be divorced from the outcome of political decisions; he thought, through LSD, new paths of perception were possible which could, over the decades, change America for the better.
 This might have been solipsistic or “naive” in Harris’ telling but Kesey was never going to be a conventional progressive political activist.
 He was, at his core, an artist, and his first two novels, published before he turned thirty, belong high up in the American literary canon.
 Cuckoo’s Nest certainly got there—thanks to its inclusion in high school curriculums and the Jack Nicholson film, it has long outlived the Kesey mythos, and will remain in print as long as physical books exist.
-Kesey’s second novel, Sometimes a Great Nation, polarized critics upon its release in 1964.
+Kesey’s second novel, Sometimes a Great Notion, polarized critics upon its release in 1964.
 The novel, a staggering feat of psychic and lingual ambition, tells the tale of a belligerent logging clan in Oregon, and could be read, in the narrowest and most banal sense, as a withering critique of labor unions.
 It is, of course, much more than that, and Kesey himself had no public opposition to organized labor.
 Sometimes a Great Notion is a Faulknerian family saga, penned under the spell of Absalom, Absalom!, and it remains one of my foundational texts, what convinced me, in my late teen years, to pursue a path of literature, if only to somehow approach what is, at its finest, a work of shaggy, unrestrained genius.
 And the novel lives, thoroughly, inside of its characters, whether it’s Leland, the bookish, effete Stamper returned from the East or his older half-brother, Hank, whose bellicose individualism and defiance of a local logging strike threatens to unravel his own family.
 None of it is easily distilled, certainly not for a political protest or rally of the likes Kesey probably never belonged at in the first place.

 I have written a novel from the perspective of a character thoroughly unlike myself: a powerful pastor and trailer park slumlord who lives in a small rural town in the Midwest.
 I hope to sell the novel this year and have it see the light of day sometime two years from now; that’s the pace of publishing, one I barely accept, but all I can do is nod along and do my best.
 The voice of the protagonist, Pastor Teddy Starr, was inspired by Richard Ford’s Frank Bascombe, who narrates a series of novels set chiefly in suburban New Jersey from the 1980s to the 2020s.
 Bascombe, a sportswriter who becomes a real estate agent, is reflexively liberal and his landlording is not so exploitative.
 He’s rambling, exquisitely verbose, and the novels carry John Updike’s adjectival flourishes and a greater, and welcome, heaping of humor.
 Independence Day, which won Ford a Pulitzer, spends dozens of pages on Bascombe’s peculiar odyssey with a fickle older couple trying to purchase a house.
 In my own novel, I imagined a Bascombe for the pulpit, and one with a darker edge; Pastor Teddy Starr has a secret, and he’ll do just about anything to keep it.